Computer technology for developing areas: Problems encountered

-Technology leaders like Microsoft co-founder Bill Gates argue that developing areas have more pressing needs than computer technology:

-"'Fine, go to those Bangalore Infosys centres, but just for the hell of it go three miles aside and go look at the guy living with no toilet, no running water,' Gates says...
-'The world is not flat and PCs are not, in the hierarchy of human needs, in the first five rungs.'"

-A 2010 research report from the Governance and Social Development Resource Centre found "Very few ICT4D activities have proved sustainable...
-Recent research has stressed the need to shift from a technology-led approach, where the emphasis is on technical innovation towards an approach that emphasises innovative use of already established technology (mobiles, radio, television)."
-However, of 27 applications of ICTs for development, E-government, E-learning and E-health were found to be possible of great success, as well as the strengthening of social networks and boosting of security (particularly of women).
+A 2010 research report from the Governance and Social Development Resource Centre found that the implementation of unfamiliar technology brought issues with sustainability.
 One key problem is the ability of the recipients to maintain the donated technology and teach others its use.

-Another significant problem can be the selection of software installed on technology – instructors trained in one set of software (for example Ubuntu) can be expected to have difficulty in navigating computers donated with different software (for example Windows XP).

-A pressing problem is also the misuse of electronic waste in dangerous ways.
-Burning technology to obtain the metals inside will release toxic fumes into the air.
-(Certification of recyclers to e-Stewards or R2 Solutions standards is intended to preclude environmental pollution.)
+Another significant problem is the selection of software installed on technology – instructors trained in one set of software (for example Ubuntu) can be expected to have difficulty in navigating computers donated with different software (for example Windows XP).
+Electronic waste is often misused in dangerous ways, with a common practice being to burn technology to obtain the metals inside. releasing toxic fumes into the air.

-Finally, while countries may receive many donations of hardware, software, training, and technical support, internet penetration in developing countries is often extremely low compared with the developed world.
-However, in recent years, mobile internet has had massive growth in these regions and has become the primary way most people access the internet.
+While countries may receive many donations of hardware, software, training, and technical support, the use of internet in developing countries is often extremely low compared with the rest of the world.
+However, in recent years, mobile internet has had massive growth and has become the primary way most people access the internet.
 Mobile internet penetration is not equal however, with rural areas often having much lower rates of internet access.
 This furthers the economic and cultural divide between urban and rural areas in developing countries as internet access is becoming more essential to everyday life.